Multiple Myeloma Clinical Trial

 Less than 5% plasma cells in the peripheral blood leukocytes

-Serum ALT and AST less or equal to 2.5 times the upper limit of the institutional normal.
+Serum alanine aminotransferase (ALT) and aspartate aminotransferase (AST) less or equal to 2.5 times the upper limit of the institutional normal.

 Serum creatinine less than or equal to 1.5 mg/dL.